 They will need at least 60 minutes of intense exercise every day and will do well with exercise that involves mental stimulation, such as agility courses or interactive games with their master.
 As long as they have been socialized well as a young pup, and their herding instincts aren’t too strong, then they will thoroughly enjoy a good romp around in the local doggy park.

-Because of their herding and guarding tendencies, particularly the Cattle dog, they should be socialized at a very early age to ensure that they are comfortable in all situations, with other animals of all shapes and sizes, and to ensure that they do not become too overprotective of their family and their estate.
+Because of their herding and guarding tendencies, particularly the Cattle dog, they should be socialized at a very early age to ensure they are comfortable in all situations, with other animals of all shapes and sizes, and to ensure they do not become too overprotective of their family and their estate.
 If you plan to crate train, there are plenty of options out there.

-The Australian Shepherd National Breed Club suggest that he is tested for the following:
+The Australian Shepherd National Breed Club suggest he is tested for the following:

-Elbow and Hip Dysplasia – this is an abnormal formation of the elbow and hip joints which can cause painful arthritis in later life.
+Elbow and Hip Dysplasia – this is an abnormal formation of the elbow and hip joints that can cause painful arthritis in later life.

 Ophthalmologist Evaluation – this evaluation screens for a list of eye issues, such as Cataracts and Collie Eye Anomaly.

-Primary Lens Luxation – this is a specific eye issue that affects the fibres which support the lens in the eye, and the degeneration can cause pain and blindness.
+Primary Lens Luxation – this is a specific eye issue that affects the fibers which support the lens in the eye, and the degeneration can cause pain and blindness.

 The Australian Shepherd and the Australian Cattle dog are generally healthy dogs who both enjoy a long lifespan, and despite the Cattle dog being predisposed to more health issues than the Shepherd, on average, he enjoys one year longer than the Shepherd.